csrubino/from2Dto3D/README.md

 We present two new methods based on Interval Analysis and Computational Geometry for estimating the 3D occupancy and position of objects from image sequences.
-Given a calibrated set of images, the proposed frameworks rst detect objects using o-the-shelf object detectors and then match bounding boxes in multiple views.
-The 2D semantic information given by the bounding boxes are used to eciently recover 3D object position and occupancy using solely geometrical constraints in multiple views.
+Given a calibrated set of images, the proposed frameworks rst detect objects using off-the-shelf object detectors and then match bounding boxes in multiple views.
+The 2D semantic information given by the bounding boxes are used to efficiently recover 3D object position and occupancy using solely geometrical constraints in multiple views.

 ## Installation

 The MATLAB code does not provide all the dependencies requested.
-In the following links you can find some of the dependencies:
+In the following links you can find the dependencies:

 vectarrow.m
 https://github.com/daviddoria/Examples/blob/master/Matlab/ransac%20line/vectarrow.m